 However, as always, common sense should prevail.
 You wouldn’t take all your clothes off and parade down the main tourist drag in Albufeira for instance - even if it is called The Strip.
 And whilst topless sunbathing is as common in Portugal as most places in southern Europe, you might cause offence going au naturel on many of the popular and busy beaches in the main towns and resorts - especially in August, when the whole of Portugal seems to decamp to the coast to cool off, often in large family groups complete with the pre-requisite black-shawled granny.

 But don’t worry.
-There are seven official naturist beaches in Portugal (see panel) plus any number of others - from Porto in the north, around Lisbon, into the Alentejo and along the entire stretch of the Algarve - where nudity is the norm, not just with foreign tourists but with the Portuguese themselves.
+There are eight official naturist beaches in Portugal plus any number of others - from Porto in the north, around Lisbon, into the Alentejo and along the entire stretch of the Algarve - where nudity is the norm, not just with foreign tourists but with the Portuguese themselves.

 Testimony to the growing acceptance of nudity in Portugal is the number of naturist associations in the country, and if at times the proliferation of acronyms - FPN, CNC, APANAT, CNN, JPN - can seem like a bad hand at Scrabble, they are slowly but surely making progress, and between them have been instrumental in negotiating with local authorities in order to obtain official or accepted naturist status for many beaches.

-Quinta dos Carricos, a part-naturist campsite run by a Dutch lady, Andrea, near Salema, west of Lagos in the Algarve.
-Around a fifth of the 15 hectare site is set aside for naturists, who have their own secluded area at the far end of the site, complete with its own toilet and shower facilities.
+Salema Eco Camp (formerly Quinta dos Carricos) a part-naturist campsite owned by a Dutch lady, Andrea, near Salema, west of Lagos in the Algarve.
+Around a fifth of the 15 hectare site is set aside for naturists, who have their own secluded area at the far end of the site.

 Monte Naturista O Barao near Santiago do Cacem in the Alentejo, run by Dutch couple Jeff and Laura, with help from their English friends and co-workers Jill and Andy.
 Set in seven hectares of forest, the site has 30 camping or mobile home pitches as well as a number of caravans and lodges, plus pool, lake, sauna, sun terrace and barbecue area, bar/restaurant and toilet/shower block.